 Gottlieb replaced Janet Miller-Allen, a KSL veteran who Liebowitz designated as Trustee of the debtor company when it filed for Chapter 11 bankruptcy protection last fall.
 The unsecured creditors committee, which launched its own investigation shortly after the filing, urged that Miller-Allen be dismissed after it concluded that she was unqualified to serve in the Trustee role.
 Before she could be ousted, Miller-Allen resigned at the end of 2013.

-year, when KSL opted to shift from a Chapter 11 reorganization process to Chapter 7 liquidation.
-But the committee said there was evidence that Liebowitz “borrowed” at least $2.8 million
+of the year, when KSL opted to shift from a Chapter 11 reorganization process to Chapter 7 liquidation.
+But the committee said there was evidence that Liebowitz “borrowed” at least $2.8

 There is also a paper trail leading to “unexplained reimbursements” for legal expenses, totaling some $450,000, including payments to an attorney handling Liebowitz’s divorce.
 Liebowitz could be on the hook for all that money -- which, if it can get it back, the estate in turn would pay out to creditors.

 Gottlieb noted that KSL had claimed that a former controller, Geoffrey Charness, had stolen millions from the agency from 2006 until he was fired in 2010.
 KSL cited Charness’ actions as a key reason for the firm’s financial decline and subsequent bankruptcy.
 One of the key unanswered questions looming over the entire affair, Gottlieb told the court, was why it took the agency three years to pursue any legal action against Charness.
 That action came in the form of a civil lawsuit filed in the summer of 2013.

 But when KSL filed for Chapter 11 protection, it agreed to a stay of the civil suit against Charness, pending the outcome of the bankruptcy proceeding.
 That decision, said Gottlieb, was “nonsensical.”